 So you need to teach the behavior skills you want to see.

-First that means getting clear on your expectations.
+First, that means getting clear on your expectations.
 What is it you want your child to do?
-Make sure you have clear articulated what you want him or her to do.
+Make sure you have clearly articulated what you want him or her to do.

 For my son, that meant teaching him to ask to join in a friendly voice.